-Zambia is a country of great integrity, it holds on to the true values of safari - Authenticity, Essence & Natural Wilderness.
+Zambia is a country of great integrity, it holds on to the true values of safari – Authenticity, Essence & Natural Wilderness.
 It may be becoming increasingly well know but it retains each of these factors with a firm grip.
-The Luangwa Valley, Lower Zambezi and Northern Kafue are perhaps the most famous regions but the area's in-between are often the most rewarding areas.
-These are the area's that aren't often seen by tourists and are the sort of areas we like our clients to explore.
+A Zambia safari take in the Luangwa Valley, Victoria Falls, Lower Zambezi and Northern Kafue are perhaps the most famous regions but the area’s in-between are often the most rewarding.
+These are the areas that aren’t often seen by tourists and are the sort we like our clients to explore.

 It is a truly remarkable country.
 It’s rare to travel a country with such incredible wildlife, captivating culture, lack of tourists, and most it importantly, such friendly people.
 We hope Zambia never changes, it’s a breath of fresh air!

 Peak of the wet season.
 Would not advise travel, bar the Victoria Falls.

 Rains are still comparatively high.

 See's nice weather and less rain.
 Still out of season in the safari parks however.

 The land is beautiful and green with nice weather.
 The safari lodges start opening for business.

 The dry season is in full swing with near to no rainfall and low temperatures at night.